jsdoc2md/jsdoc-api/README.md

 A programmatic interface for [jsdoc3](https://github.com/jsdoc3/jsdoc) with a few features:

 - Asynchronous 'explain' and 'render documentation' methods (the two main jsdoc operations).
-- Input (source code) can supplied as a string or set of file names/globs.
+- Input (source code) can supplied as a string or set of file names and/or globs.
 - Optional caching, dramatically speeding up future invocations with the same input.

 ## Synopsis

-To output an array of json objects, each representing a doclet, use `.explain()`.
+To output an array of json objects, each representing a doclet, use [.explain()](https://github.com/jsdoc2md/jsdoc-api/blob/master/docs/api.md#module_jsdoc-api--jsdoc.explain).
 Pass in an array of file names and/or glob expressions.
-The `cache: true` flag tells jsdoc-api to return the same output on future invocations if the input has not changed.
+Use the `cache: true` flag for a faster, more efficient invocation (cached output from a prior invocation will be returned if the input has not changed).

 ```js
 import jsdoc from 'jsdoc-api'